 Here’s the TL;DR (“too long; didn’t read”) version of the rules:

 - Starting in 2023, all drones that weigh over 0.55 pounds (250 grams) must broadcast the operator’s location and a unique identification number, like a kind of digital license plate.
 This is called “Remote ID.”
 Individual pilots don’t have anything to worry about right now — we’ll learn more from drone manufacturers over the coming months as to how they plan to adapt their systems for these changes.
 There’s a long lead time here, and we can all keep flying our drones under the existing rules until Remote ID officially takes effect in 2023.

 - Starting in 2023, to fly your drone directly over people or moving vehicles, you will no longer need to apply for the Part 107.39 Operation Over People waiver.
 The FAA has created four new categories for drones.
-Each category represents a different level of operational risk.
-Flying a DJI Mavic Mini — a drone that weighs less than 0.55 lbs (250g) — 20-30 feet high with propeller guards over a small family gathering in the park wouldn’t necessarily require any additional documentation.
-But flying a much larger drone over a crowd of people at a higher altitude (think about drone delivery, filmmaking, public safety/emergency response, newscasting, active construction site mapping, etc.) represents a different level of risk and would require documentation and potentially additional safety measures, such as a drone parachute system.
+Each category represents a different level of operational risk based on the level of transferrable kinetic energy.
+Larger drones (category 2, 3 & 4) flown over a crowd of people or highway (think about drone delivery, filmmaking, public safety/emergency response, newscasting, active construction site mapping, etc.) represent a higher level of risk and would require documentation and potentially additional safety measures, such as a drone parachute system.
 Drone manufactures and individuals will have to show a means of compliance with the safety aspect of the rule and receive approval from the FAA before being allowed to operate over people.

 There are some other rules and a lot of nuances to what’s laid out above, but those are the big changes to understand.

 To see the official rulings and executive summaries, please see below: